Mahatma Gandhi: Civil rights activist in South Africa (1893–1914)

 When Gandhi arrived in South Africa, according to Arthur Herman, he thought of himself as "a Briton first, and an Indian second."
 However, the prejudice against Gandhi and his fellow Indians from British people that Gandhi experienced and observed deeply bothered him.
 Gandhi found it humiliating, struggling to understand how some people can feel honour, superiority or pleasure in such inhumane practices.
 Gandhi began to question his people's standing in the British Empire.

 The Abdullah case that had brought him to South Africa concluded in May 1894, and the Indian community organised a farewell party for Gandhi as he prepared to return to India.
 The farewell party was turned into a working committee to plan the resistance to a new Natal government discriminatory proposal.
 This led to Gandhi extending his original period of stay in South Africa.
 Gandhi planned to assist Indians in opposing a bill to deny them the right to vote, a right then proposed to be an exclusive European right.
 He asked Joseph Chamberlain, the British Colonial Secretary, to reconsider his position on this bill.
 Though unable to halt the bill's passage, Gandhi's campaign was successful in drawing attention to the grievances of Indians in South Africa.
 He helped found the Natal Indian Congress in 1894, and through this organisation, Gandhi moulded the Indian community of South Africa into a unified political force.
-In January 1897, when Gandhi landed in Durban, a mob of white settlers attacked him, and Gandhi escaped only through the efforts of the wife of the police superintendent.
-However, Gandhi refused to press charges against any member of the mob.
+In January 1897, when Gandhi landed in Durban, a mob of white settlers attacked him.
+Gandhi refused to press charges against any member of the mob.